Gates P. Thruston

 Gates Phillips Thruston (June 11, 1835 – December 9, 1912) was an American lawyer and businessman.
-Born in Ohio, he served in the Union Army during the American Civil War and started a legal practise in Nashville, Tennessee in the postbellum era.
+Born in Ohio, he served in the Union Army during the American Civil War and started a legal practice in Nashville, Tennessee in the reconstruction era.
 He served as the president of the State Insurance Company.
-He also was an amateur archeologist, and the author of several books about Native American mounds and artifacts.
+He also was an amateur archeologist and the author of several books about Native American mounds and artifacts.
 His collection is held at the Tennessee State Museum and Vanderbilt University.

 Early life

 Gates P. Thruston was born on June 11, 1835, in Dayton, Ohio.
 His paternal grandfather, Buckner Thruston, was a United States Senator.

-Thurston graduated as a valectorian with a Doctor of Humane Letters in Archeology and Literature from Miami University in 1855.
+Thurston graduated as a valedictorian with a Doctor of Humane Letters in Archeology and Literature from Miami University in 1855.
 He received a law degree from the Cincinnati Law School.

+Civil War

-He volunteered for the American Civil War and joined the Union Army, being commissioned as captain in the 1st Ohio Infantry Regiment.
+He volunteered for the American Civil War.
+He joined the Union Army, being commissioned as a captain in the 1st Ohio Infantry Regiment.
 He took part in the battles of Shiloh and Stones River, in the later as ordnance officer on the staff of the XX Corps under Maj.Gen.
 Alexander M. McCook, his former regimental commander.
-Afterwards he became and aide and adjutant to Maj.Gen.
-William S. Rosecrans when he commanded the Army of the Cumberland, though eventually returning to the XX Corps as its Chief of Staff.
+Afterward, he became an aide and adjutant to Major General William S. Rosecrans when he commanded the Army of the Cumberland, though eventually returning to the XX Corps as its chief of staff.
 Thruston fought in the Battle of Chickamauga and continued his staff work under Maj.Gen.
-George H. Thomas during the Atlanta Campaign.
-He eventually was promoted up to Lieutenant Colonel and served as Judge-Advocate General of the Army of the Cumberland; afterwards being brevetted Brigadier General for his services during the war.
+George H. Thomas during the Atlanta campaign.

+He eventually was promoted to Lieutenant Colonel and served as Judge-Advocate General of the Army of the Cumberland; afterward being brevetted Brigadier General for his services during the war.
 Toward the end of the Civil War and during early Reconstruction, Thruston established provost courts, arguing that the only means for African-Americans to be accorded equal treatment under the law was through the supervision of the Army.

 Career

 After the war, Thruston became a lawyer in Nashville, Tennessee.
-He retired from legal practise in 1878.
-Two years later, in 1880, he was appointed as the president of the State Insurance Company.
+He retired from legal practice in 1878.
+Two years later, in 1880, he was appointed president of the State Insurance Company.